Lisbon in One Day

 --

-💡 Tip: You can get a Lisboa Card — the card includes fee unlimited transport on all public transport systems and free and discounted entry to more than 80 attractions around Lisbon.
-The price of the 24 hours card is 22€.
+💡 Tip: You can get a Lisboa Card which includes free unlimited transport on all public transport systems, free pass to 51 museums and monuments, and discounts in 80 cultural/tourist places of interest and services around Lisbon.
+The price of the 24 hours card is 25,65€ (when purchased online).

 💡 Tip: Normally there’s a long queue out the door and down the road, but don’t be frightened, that’s just for the takeaway tarts.
 You can go in, find a table, sit and enjoy this delicious treat.